Middlesbrough to Northallerton train with Transpennine Express

 Icon of train

-Trains from Middlesbrough to Northallerton run on average 5 times per day, taking around 35m.
-Cheap train tickets for this journey start at £7 if you book in advance.
+Typically, there are 6 trains per day from Middlesbrough to Northallerton, including 3 direct trains, taking around 33m.
+Cheap train tickets for this journey start at £10 if you book in advance.

 Fares are the lowest economy prices found on Omio.
 Early booking often means lower prices.
 Prices change daily and are subject to availability.
 Discount cards, coach trips, and booking fees are not included.